The Next Generation of High Power IGBT ModulesMay 13, 2019 by Thomas Radke

 The 7th gen IGBT and diode chips possess an optimized structure and are thinner than its predecessors.
 Additionally, the devices have been designed by selecting an appropriate trade-off between the DC performance and the switching performance .

 The inverter losses under typical application conditions for high power converters has been performed by Mitsubishi Electric Melcosim simulation software.
 In figure 6 the result and comparison of 1200A/1700V LV100 vs a conventional 1400A/1700V module from company A. It is noticeable that for a switching frequency of 500Hz the total losses are comparable.
-However due to the appropriately selected trade-off in combination with the optimized chip structure, the diodes and the IGBTs indicate switching losses are significantly reduced.
+However, due to the appropriately selected trade-off in combination with the optimized chip structure, the diodes and the IGBTs indicate switching losses are significantly reduced.

 The result is that for switching frequencies higher than 500Hz, the LV100 has significantly higher efficiency.
 For example, at a switching frequency of 5kHz the loss reduction is 39%.
-This loss reduction contributes to reduce the cost of total inverter by reducing efforts for cooling and enabling to achieve higher power density of the system.
+This loss reduction contributes to reducing the cost of the total inverter by reducing efforts for cooling and enabling to achieve higher power density of the system.

 A new high power IGBT module (LV100 for industrial) is under development, which has been optimized for the requirements of high power applications in the field of renewable energy converters, and industrial drives.
 The outline of the module housing is same as HVIGBT LV100 and in line with the new market defacto standard.
 The SLC-package-technology is thermal cycling failure free and improves the reliability of the system.